ysraell/random-forest-mc/README.md

 - Extender for predict by regression.
 - Refactor to use NumPy or built in Python features as core data operations.
+- Tree management framework: to remove or add new trees, version management for set of trees.